Guest Posts

 A 4 layer PCB (printed circuit board) refers to a PCB with 4 copper layers that are used to route signals and distribute power.
 Stacking a 4 layer PCB properly is important to ensure good signal integrity, reduce noise and crosstalk, and effectively manage power distribution.

-In a 4 layer board, the layers are typically stacked up in the following order from top to bottom:
+In a 4 layer board, layers are typically stacked in the following order from top to bottom:

 Top Layer

-This is the topmost layer and is used for routing signals, components and connectors.
-It is also sometimes referred to as the component layer.
+This is the topmost layer used for routing signals, components, and connectors.
+It is sometimes referred to as the component layer.

 Layer 2